chaunceygardiner/weewx-loopdata/README.md

 ## Do I have to use rsync to sync loop-data.txt to a remote server?
 You don't have to sync to a remote server; but if you do want to sync to a remote server, rsync is the only mechanism provided.
-That's not going to change as the author believes rsync/ssh is the secure way to accomplish this task.

 ## About those Rsync Errors in the Log
 If one is using rsync, especially if the loop interval is short (e.g., 2s), it is expected that